GregYannes/SOb/README.md

 ### Visualization ###

-Textually visualize the entire object...
+Textually visualize the entire SOb...

   - [`Obj_Print()`][sob_vis]: Print (`String`) an SOb to the [console][vba_immed] with automatic formatting.
   - [`Obj_Print0()`][sob_vis]: Print something (`String`) verbatim to the console.